tf2pickup-pl/docs.tf2pickup.pl/docs/site-components-deployment.md

 BOT_NAME=tf2pickup.fi

 # MongoDB
-# The commented values below were used in the old version of the tf2pickup.org project, deprecated since server 8.x version
+# The commented values below are used for creating a database user and establishing a connection with it
-# MONGODB_HOST=tf2pickup-fi-mongo
-# MONGODB_PORT=27017
-# MONGODB_DB=admin
 MONGODB_USERNAME=tf2pickup
 MONGODB_PASSWORD=yoursuperfunnypassword
 # MONGODB_URI syntax: